IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-row-paging.md

 ## Paging in $Platform$ Grid/Table Component

 Paging offers an option to display Grid data in the form of page segments.
-In order to enable a traditional paging UI in your React table, you need to use the Pager component, and attach the Pager component to a React grid on your page.
-Data is bound to the React pager component, and then data is passed to the Grid based on the page segment being displayed.
+In order to enable a traditional paging UI in your $Platform$ table, you need to use the Pager component, and attach the Pager component to a $Platform$ grid on your page.
+Data is bound to the $Platform$ pager component, and then data is passed to the Grid based on the page segment being displayed.

 In order to support things like column sorting,Row grouping and column filtering the Pager component keeps its own version of the data source.
-When a sort, group or filter is added to the $ProductName$ Data Grid the internal version of the data source inside the Pager is updated with the matching sort, group or filter.
+When a sort, group or filter is added to the $Platform$ Data Grid the internal version of the data source inside the Pager is updated with the matching sort, group or filter.
 This data source then mutates its view of the data based on these and provides updated data to reflect this.

 > [!NOTE]
 >